Glücksforschung

 It may be due to the effects of happiness on the activity of the hypothalamic-pituitary-adrenal (HPA) axis, which regulates the immune system, hormones, digestion, and stress levels.

-Discover our happiness laboratory now
+Discover our happiness lab now

-happiness and stress
+Happiness and stress

 Being happy can help reduce stress levels!